GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   }
 )
 ```
-See in the example folder to see a working case for states_rebuilder with mutable store
+See in the example folder to see a working case for states_rebuilder with mutable store.

 ## case of immutable state
 to deal with mutable objects use: